Emily Karaka

-Biography
+Early and personal life

 Karaka grew up in Glen Innes in Auckland in a family of five siblings.
 Her brother Dilworth Karaka is in the New Zealand band Herbs.
 Karaka herself brought her family up in Glen Innes and lives there still.

 Career

 A largely self-taught artist, Karaka credits many figures in New Zealand art as mentors, including Greer Twiss, Colin McCahon, Gretchen Albrecht, Tony Fomison, Arnold Manaaki Wilson, Philip Clairmont and Allan Maddox.
 In a 2014 interview she said:

 Greer Twiss was my teacher at intermediate school, and I met Colin McCahon at Greer's house when I was 12.
 They became my kaitiaki.
 They steered me away from Tamaki College because they didn't consider the arts curriculum there was sufficient, and steered me to Auckland Girls' Grammar.

 That was great because I had people like Liz Mountain [Elizabeth Ellis].
 She'd just come out of training school so she had a lot of energy and the commitment to keep to your cultural landscape and develop it.

 Karaka is seen as part of the first generation of contemporary Māori artists and she is often placed alongside painters Robyn Kahukiwa and Kura Te Waru Rewiri in discussions of New Zealand art history.
 She acknowledges Katarina Mataira, Selwyn Muru and Arnold Wilson as kaumātua (respected elders) who paved the way for the next generation of Māori artists.